 One of the most helpful things that you can do for yourself in this journey of mindfulness is to get help.
 Find someone who can teach you or, if not possible and in addition, use an app and read books to increase your knowledge and keep you accountable.

 While the method I outlined is a very basic form of meditation, it is a very powerful one.
-I have been thinking recently that I should dip my toe more into this pond, so in sight of that I think I will begin to post some guided meditations as supplements to the podcast.
+I have been thinking recently that I should dip my toe more into this pond, so in light of that I think I will begin to post some guided meditations as supplements to the podcast.
 The official podcast episode goes up every Monday, so maybe at some point later in the week each week I will post a meditation.
 In an effort to help you all even more, I think that is something I would really enjoy.
 I think it would benefit us all.

-In conclusion, I think I should have a straightforward answer the title of this post.
+In conclusion, I think I should have a straightforward answer to the title of this post.
 Why is meditation your greatest tool?
 Well, the answer is simple and I have already said it, really.
-Because it will make you better!
-It will help you find you true self, help you overcome pain, help you heal, help you change for the better.
+Because, it will make you better!
+It will help you find your true self, help you overcome pain, help you heal, help you change for the better.
 It will enlighten all.
 So I hope from the knowledge that I have laid out today you will go out and meditate.
 Maybe you already do, either way, we all must!
 More and more and more.
 So as Noah Levine says let's #meditateanddestroy